Why Are Some Samoyeds Fluffier Than Others?

 Here are some tips to encourage a soft, fluffy, and healthy coat.

 • Have a regular brushing routine: You should be brushing your Samoyed’s hair regularly to increase the production of skin oils.
 Brushing energizes the skin and promotes the hair follicles’ growth.
-By brushing regularly, you are giving your Samoyed’s coat the best chances of keeping clean and fluffy.
+By brushing regularly, you are giving your Samoyed’s coat the best chance of keeping clean and fluffy.

 • Bath with the right shampoo: It is vital to use the right shampoo that is specifically tailored for Sammies.
 Opt for a mild shampoo to avoid stripping away the natural oils from your Sammy’s skin.
 Remember to rinse thoroughly with lukewarm water as shampoo leftovers can irritate the skin.